 Benedikt Lorch, M. Sc.

-I’m a first year PhD candidate in the multimedia security group.
+PhD candidate in the multimedia security group and member of the research training group Cybercrime and Forensic Computing.
 My research interests include image forensics, computer vision, and machine learning.

 Forensic investigations often have to contend with extremely low-quality images that can provide critical evidence.
 Recent work has shown that, although not visually apparent, information can be recovered from such low-resolution and degraded images.
 We developed a CNN-based approach to decipher the contents of low-quality images of license plates.

 |SHA-1 Fingerprint||1781 F23E FB55 50E6 BA75 ED4E D799 4F61 EECD 8C75|